travis-ci/docs-travis-ci-com/user/docker.md

 Then you can add `- docker` commands to your build as shown in the following examples.

-> Travis CI automatically routes builds to run on Trusty `sudo: required` when `services: docker` is configured.
+> Travis CI automatically routes builds to run on our Trusty sudo-enabled infrastructure when `services: docker` is configured.
 > We do not currently support use of Docker on OS X.

+> For information on how to use Docker on Travis CI Enterprise check out [Enabling Docker Builds](https://docs.travis-ci.com/user/enterprise/build-images/#Enabling-Docker-Builds).

 ### Using a Docker Image from a Repository in a Build